 To make great chatbots that will help to boost your business, you should be able to understand how they operate.
 Comprehensive knowledge of decision trees and flow maps is a must!

 Don’t worry if you are not technically inclined.
-“Designing conversational flow maps” may sound intimidating, but it is just a mouthful way of saying “drawing flowcharts”.
+“Designing conversational flow maps” may sound intimidating, but it is just a fancy way of saying “drawing flowcharts.”

 What Is a Flowchart?

-A flowchart is a diagram which represents actions and steps which follow in a logical and sequential order.
+A flowchart is a diagram that represents actions and steps which follow in a logical and sequential order.